Dear staff, customers, and community,

 PINK Consulting, LLC: “Intercultural Organizational Development is a process of linking your organization’s overall strategic development with your day-to-day strategic diversity, inclusion and equity goals in order to become more effective in hiring and retaining staff, building effective multicultural teams, and serving your community.”
 This training will be provided to our leadership team and staff.

-Barista Training: We are contacting a diverse group of coffee professionals to support the work they are doing in the area of training through barista classes to underserved communities.
+Barista Training: We will be contacting a diverse group of coffee professionals to support the work they are doing in the area of training through barista classes to underserved communities.
 This will help provide training to ease entry into specialty coffee positions.

-Hiring: We are in the process of gathering resources for new hiring and outreach practices.
+Hiring: We are in the process of gathering resources for new hiring and outreach practices—resource like Mosier, an organization that focuses on creating employment equity for LGBTQIA+ folks all over the world.
 Hiring more diverse applicants will also come with training and mentoring to help provide more opportunities for advancement within our company.
 We are committed to increasing our diversity and inclusion work and this starts now.

 Neighborhood associations and BIPOC-owned businesses – We will be reaching out to and working more closely with neighborhood associations, civic and religious leaders, BIPOC-owned businesses to determine how better we can work with them to create a better sense of community with inclusion, respect, and peace among all to further the goals of promoting equality.